LQR471814/config.home-manager/README.md

 where your changes aren't being applied or your `flake.nix` is not being found, try staging/commit all your files.

+### Note on environment vars

+Environment variables defined in `sessionVariables` will only be updated after a reboot in `tmux` sessions as the `tmux` daemon will not be restarted after logging-in and logging-out?

 ### References

 - [nixpkgs api docs](https://nixos.org/manual/nixpkgs/stable/)